zaritskylab/DM4ISL/README.md

 ### Data

-The full data of paired brightfield and fluorescence (FL) images can be downloaded from the allen intitute of cell science [https://open.quiltdata.com/b/allencell/tree/aics/hipsc_single_cell_image_dataset/fov_path/](https://open.quiltdata.com/b/allencell/tree/aics/hipsc_single_cell_image_dataset/fov_path/)
+The full data of paired brightfield (BF) and fluorescence (FL) images can be downloaded from the allen intitute of cell science
+[https://open.quiltdata.com/b/allencell/tree/aics/hipsc_single_cell_image_dataset/fov_path/](https://open.quiltdata.com/b/allencell/tree/aics/hipsc_single_cell_image_dataset/fov_path/)
 In the paper, we trained separate models for 6 different organelles (DNA, nuclear envelope, nucleoli, actin filament, mitochondria and microtubules) from the link.
 We provide several patches of Nuclear Envelope under data/NucEnv, allowing you to run the training, inference and analysis notebooks.